Spokane Attorney Pursuing Favorable Divorce Settlements

 However, it often takes longer than 90 days to finalize a divorce.
 Disputes over child support, child custody, property division, and other issues can lead to courtroom battles and lengthy delays.
 If you are able to reach agreements on these issues outside of the courtroom, you will be able to speed up the process and finalize your divorce as quickly as possible.

 How Are Assets Divided in A Spokane Divorce?

 Washington is a community property state, which means all assets and debts acquired during the marriage are considered community property.
 During a divorce, these assets and debts must be divided equitably between the two spouses.

 Assets and debts that were acquired before the marriage or after the date of separation are considered separate property.
 In most cases, these assets will remain with the spouse who initially acquired them.
 However, the judge may choose to award separate property to the other spouse if doing so would help the court equitably divide the assets.

 The division of property is one of the most complicated steps in the divorce process.
 Let our attorneys represent you to ensure you are awarded your fair share of the marital assets.
 We will aggressively negotiate with the other party in order to protect your financial future.

 For more info, read our guide on handling a divorce.

 Book An Appointment With Our Divorce Attorneys in Spokane

 Have you decided to end your marriage?
-If so, seek legal representation from the divorce attorneys at Ashby Law as soon as possible.
+If so, seek legal representation from the divorce attorneys at Pacific Northwest Family Law as soon as possible.
 You can focus solely on the emotional aspect of your divorce while we work tirelessly to reach a fair divorce settlement on your behalf.
 Schedule a consultation with one of our attorneys by calling 509-572-3700 or booking your appointment online.